-GUARANTEESAND CORE VALUES
+COMMITMENTS AND CORE VALUES

-The CCWG proposes to ensure that all elements of the Affirmation of Commitments are reflected in ICANN’s and Articles of Incorporation.
+The CCWG-Accountability proposes to ensure that all elements of the Affirmation of Commitments are reflected in ICANN’s Bylaws and Articles of Incorporation.
 Some AoC provisions are incorporated as Commitments and Core Values, others are included in other sections of the governing documents.
 For example,

 In AoC Section 8(b), ICANN commits to remain a not for profit corporation, headquartered in the United States of America with offices around the world to meet the needs of a global community.

-Article XVIII, Section 1 of the currently provide that “the principal office for the transaction of the business of ICANN shall be in the County of Los Angeles, State of California, United States of America.
+Article XVIII, Section 1 of the Bylaws currently provide that “the principal office for the transaction of the business of ICANN shall be in the County of Los Angeles, State of California, United States of America.
 ICANN may also have an additional office or offices within or outside the United States of America as it may from time to time establish.”

 As set forth in the current Articles of Incorporation, ICANN’s is incorporated as a “nonprofit public benefit corporation under the California Nonprofit Public Benefit Corporation Law for charitable and public purposes.”

-In AoC Section 7, ICANN commits to adhere to transparent and accountable budgeting processes, fact-based policy development, cross community deliberations and responsive consultation procedures, including detailed explanations of the basis for decisions, including how comments have influenced the development of policy consideration, to publish an annual report of its progress, and to provide thorough and reasoned explanations for its decisions, etc. The CCWG proposes to incorporate this commitment into Article III, which governs transparency.
+In AoC Section 7, ICANN commits to adhere to transparent and accountable budgeting processes, fact-based policy development, cross community deliberations and responsive consultation procedures, including detailed explanations of the basis for decisions, including how comments have influenced the development of policy consideration, to publish an annual report of its progress, and to provide thorough and reasoned explanations for its decisions, etc. The CCWG-Accountability proposes to incorporate this commitment into Bylaws Article III, which governs transparency.

 In AoC Section 4, ICANN commits to perform and publish analysis of the positive and negative effects of its decisions on the public.
-The CCWG proposes to incorporate this commitment into Article III, which governs transparency.
+The CCWG-Accountability proposes to incorporate this commitment into Bylaws Article III, which governs transparency.

-In each case above, any changes to the relevant governing documents would be subject to rejection by the community or a direction that the reconsider the proposed change in accordance with the recommendations set out in Section 2.6.3 of the CCWG Draft Report.
+In each case above, any changes to the relevant governing documents would be subject to rejection by the community or a direction that the Board reconsider the proposed change in accordance with the recommendations set out in Section 2.6.3 of the CCWG-Accountability Draft Report.